 Whole-Wheat, Rye, and Gluten-Free Pancakes

 It’s easy to make your favorite breakfast a bit healthier by using different grains.
 White flour isn’t always the best option, and most people know that whole-wheat varieties can be more beneficial.
 If you’ve never experimented, we would suggest replacing no more than 1/4 of the original flour for a different type of grain (like buckwheat or coconut flour).
-If you’d rather stick to a specific recipe, here are some options for whole-wheat pancakes, rye pancakes, and a gluten free pancake using cornmeal.
+If you’d rather stick to a specific recipe, here are options for whole-wheat pancakes and a gluten free pancake using cornmeal.

 A Little Pancake History